-5.8 Confidentiality
+7.8 Confidentiality

 It is recognised that all matters relating to Child Protection are highly confidential and the DSL / DDSL will share that information on a 'need to know, what and when basis'.
 In line with this, records will be stored securely with restricted access to only relevant staff.
 CPOMS users will be allocated to relevant user groups which restricts access to categories dependent on their role.
 Staff are required to complete a 'Conflict of Interest' declaration to identify any students CPOMS records they will not be able to have sight of regardless of their level of access.
+Members of the Safeguarding Team meet twice weekly for a briefing chaired by the DSL (who line manages attendance and welfare).
+Members of the safeguarding team include the Headteacher, Deputy Headteacher, DDSL, AH Culture and Climate, AH Inclusion (DLAC teacher), and SENDCO.